faisaldarbar/faisaldarbar.github.io/_tabs/about.md

 ![Faisal Darbar](/images/howdy.png)

-Hello!
+Hellooo!
 I'm a dynamic business professional with a strong background in Zoho Books and SaaS administration.
 My journey in tech includes Microsoft Azure certifications, WordPress development, and a passion for continuous learning.

 Currently, I'm on a path to become an Azure administrator while diving into CS50x, coding, Linux, Cisco networking, and AWS Cloud.
 I run a HomeLab with Proxmox, exploring the depths of virtualization.